ashleve/graph_classification/README.md

 <br>

-Now you can train model with default configuration without logging
+Now you can train model with default configuration without logging:
 ```bash
 cd project
 python train.py
 ```

-Or you can train model with chosen logger like Weights&Biases
+Or you can train model with chosen logger like Weights&Biases:
 ```yaml
 # set project name and entity name in graph_classification/configs/logger/wandb.yaml
 wandb: